matrix-org/matrix-spec-proposals/proposals/3879-trusted-key-forwards.md

-# MSCxxxx: Trusted key forwards
+# MSC3879: Trusted key forwards

 When a device does not have a megolm session, it can [request the session from another device](https://spec.matrix.org/unstable/client-server-api/#key-requests).